Squatting in the United States: Settling the Midwest

+Homestead laws after 1862

+The Homestead Acts legally recognized the concept of the homestead principle and distinguished it from squatting, since the law gave homesteaders a legal way to occupy "unclaimed" lands.
+President Abraham Lincoln signed the Homestead Act of 1862, which was enacted to foster the reallocation of "unsettled" land in the West.
+The law applied to US citizens as well as immigrants.
+It required a five-year commitment, during which time the land owner had to build a twelve-by-fourteen foot dwelling, and develop or work the 160 acre plot of land allocated.
+After five years of positively contributing to the homestead, the applicant could file a request for the deed to the property, which entailed sending paperwork to the General Land Office in Washington, D.C., and, from there, "valid claims were granted patent free and clear".

+California

-During and after the California Gold Rush (1848–1855) migrant workers squatted land.
+During and after the California Gold Rush (1848–1855) new arrivals squatted land.
 Under the California Land Act of 1851, squatters made 813 claims as the population in California increased from 15,000 in 1848 to 265,000 in 1852.
 The Squatters' riot of 1850 was a conflict between squatters and the government of Sacramento, California.
-Squatting occurred during World War II when Japanese-Americans were sent to Manzanar concentration camp.
+Squatting occurred during the Pacific theater of World War II when Japanese-Americans were sent to Manzanar concentration camp.
 Buildings which had been left abandoned around the Little Tokyo area in Los Angeles were occupied by African American migrant workers moving to California to work in the armaments factories.
 In the 1970s and 1980s, gold mining again became an issue in places such as Idaho.
 In 1975, over 2,000 illegal operations were reported in California and the Forest Service took action on what it called "occupancy trespass".